wiemerm/DeploymentGuide/deployment_visual_guide.md

 - These are Halo costumes "mashed up" with Pop Culture characters.
 Examples include "Captain America" SPARTANs or "HALO Kitty."

-- These costumes are only approvable at a Tier 1 Level.
+- These costumes are only approvable at a **Tier 1** Level.

 - Popular culture mash up may be generated by paint scheme or addition of non-canon accessories.

 - Costume must have a complete Halo Universe costume as a base with all primary components of that costume present.

-- Additional details must be cosmetic in applications only, so if they were removed the base costume would still be a Deployable Tier 1 costume.
+- Additional details must be cosmetic in applications only, so if they were removed the base costume would still be a deployable **Tier 1** costume.

 This Mash Up Costume does not feature a complete Halo Universe costume at its base, and as such would not be Deployable: